 By using a few thoughtfully chosen pictures and/or short videos, you can quickly convey the information and impression you’re going for on your website

 Here are three tips for using images and video on your website:

 Show instead of telling.
 If it would take a thousand words to explain something, showing it is better.
 This is especially true of product shots and video demonstrations.
 Use them to create an impact.

 Take them yourself.
 If you need to snap a few shots of a product or make a video, you already have a tool you can use — your smartphone.
 Just adjust the lighting, be aware of the background you’re using, and snap away.
-When you’re done, you can edit them using an online editor, or an application like Adobe Photoshop.
+When you’re done, you can edit them using an online editor, or a tool like Canva.

-Here’s a staggering mobile fact from our friends at Google: 80 percent of smartphone users do shopping research on their phones.
+The vast majority of smartphone users do shopping research on their phones.
 They tap and swipe their way through search results, websites and reviews to figure out what they’re going to buy, and from which seller.
-What then?
-A full 50 percent of those mobile-savvy searchers visit a store within a day.

 Enter search engine optimization, fondly known as SEO.